-As I walked to a desired destination or through an area I wanted to document, I took photographs and recorded observations intermittently by talking as I made a low res video; the audio was later transcribed to text.
+As I walked to a desired destination or through an area I wanted to document, I took photographs and recorded observations intermittently on a low res video.
 Most photographs were taken with GPS-enabled cameras.
 On some routes or days, specific locations were also recorded as waypoints on a Garmin GPSmap 62S which is more accurate/less variable than the camera GPS units.

 Routine observations included a description of the species of trees, shrubs and herbaceous plants; moss and lichen cover of soil and tree trunks; occurrence of blowdowns, snags, coarse wood debris, rocky outcrops or erratics.

-I routinely measured electrical conductivity on watercourses that I encountered, and pH on some of them.
-The EC measurement were made with a pocket HM Digital Aquapro Water Tester which measures electrical conductivity and temperature.
+I routinely measured electrical conductivity on watercourses that I encountered, and pH of some of them.
+The EC measurement were made with a pocket HM Digital Aquapro Water Tester AP-2 which measures electrical conductivity and temperature.
 It was inserted directly in the water or a sample was placed in a jar and the measurement made immediately.
-I purchased this piece of equipment specifically for this purpose (cost ~$30).
+I purchased this piece of equipment in June of 2017 specifically for this purpose (cost ~$30).
 It was factory calibrated with a 700 µS standard.
 According to the manual, readings are temperature compensated, so are Specific Conductance values (Electrical Conductivity at 25 deg C).* I had no technical issues using it and measurements on a reference sample of tap water were consistent.
 I purchased a second Aquapro Water Tester in July of 2020.
 In an in-field comparison of the two meters on Oct 2, 2020, the two meters gave identical results.
 A 342 ppm NaCl standard from HMDigital read 699-704 uS/cm, Temp 19.4oC (Mar 2, 2021); the ppm 500 scale valueis 684 uS/cm.
 (I assume the standard is HM Digital’s 700 uS/cm standard they use to factory calibrate these instruments.)
 View Manual for this instrument.

 pH was measured with a pocket Ecosense pH10 meter on loan from the Community Based Environmental Monitoring Network (CBEMN, now the Atlantic Water Network) at St. Mary’s University.
 It was calibrated by SMU.
 The batteries tended to run put quickly so I was not able to use it consistently.

 Sandy Lake’s wetland fringe